BoyangQiu/functions-grapher/README.md

-# python-projects
+# Functions Graphing Calculator
-A collection of various Python projects created.

-Free to use for anybody interested.

-List of projects:
+A simple GUI to allow for the user to input two functions of their choice plotted from a range of values.
+This allows the user to compare and contrast function transformations.

 ---